Frequently Asked Questions

 Wednesday 4-6 PM, Wednesday 6-8 PM, Thursday 6-8 PM

-If you want to be a tutor but cannot make those times OR cannot make the full commitment, you can still be a CLASSROOM TUTOR.
-You can miss weeks at a time since any student you choose to work with has a ONE-ON-ONE TUTOR as well.
+If you want to be a tutor but cannot make those times OR cannot make the full commitment to one student, you can still be a CLASSROOM TUTOR.
 The available time slots for 2018-19 for CLASSROOM TUTORS are:

 Monday 4-6 PM, Monday 6-8 PM, Tuesday 6-8 PM